openeuropa/epoetry-client/README.md

 This section is still in progress.
 You can check [this page](https://citnet.tech.ec.europa.eu/CITnet/confluence/pages/viewpage.action?spaceKey=IAM&title=ECAS+Certificate+Login) for more information.

+## Notification events

+The ePoetry service will send the following notifications, as Symfony events:

+- [`RequestStatus\ChangeAcceptedEvent`](./src/Notification/Event/RequestStatus/ChangeAcceptedEvent.php): fired when the status of the linguistic request changes to "accepted".
+- [`RequestStatus\ChangeRejectedEvent`](./src/Notification/Event/RequestStatus/ChangeRejectedEvent.php): fired when the status of the linguistic request changes to "rejected".
+- [`Product\StatusChangeRequestedEvent`](./src/Notification/Event/Product/StatusChangeRequestedEvent.php): fired when the status of the product changes to "requested".
+- [`Product\StatusChangeOngoingEvent`](./src/Notification/Event/Product/StatusChangeOngoingEvent.php): fired when the status of the product changes to "ongoing".
+- [`Product\DeliveryEvent`](./src/Notification/Event/Product/DeliveryEvent.php): fired when the translation of a product is finalized.
+It contains the translated product.

+For more information about ePoetry notifications check the [official documentation](https://citnet.tech.ec.europa.eu/CITnet/confluence/pages/viewpage.action?pageId=973319436).

 ## Interact with the service via command line

 This library provides the following convenience CLI commands to interact with the ePoetry service.
 You can set command verbosity